Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 When write protect is disabled, the QSPI flash device can be accessed in x1, x2, or x4 SPI Mode and FPGA has the write access to the QSPI devices.
 This is the default mode configured for OEM customers.
 SC FW configures this mode based on FRU parameters written into its EEPROM.

-***Note*:** The SC will not store this configuration (from command 0x45) in any persistence memory.
+**Note:** The SC will not store this configuration (from command 0x45) in any persistence memory.
 A SC reboot or device power cycle results in the loss of configuration.
-During the subsequent boot-up, the SC will restore the default configuration.
+During the subsequent boot-up, the SC will restore the default configuration (i.e.) WP enabled.

 *Table:* **FLASH\_SET\_WRITE\_ENABLE Server BMC Request**